Historical Events for Year 1776

 Nov 1st - Mission San Juan Capistrano founded in California

-Nov 16th - 1st gun salute for an American warship in a foreign port - US Andrew Doria at Ft St Eustatius
+Nov 16th - 1st gun salute for an American warship in a foreign port - US Andrew Doria at Fort St Eustatius (Dutch Caribbean isalnd)

 United States Founding Father Benjamin Franklin Nov 16th - British troops captured Fort Washington during American Revolution